Discover Why Intrinsic Motivation Drives Us To Seek Early Retirement

 - How “Drive” can help you make sense of your path to early retirement.

 Money isn’t the only motivator.
 It’s not even the most powerful.

 Humans are motivated by many different things: money, prizes, power, praise, recognition, prestige, ego, time off, sex, and much more.

-But on a more basic level our motivations can be broken into two categories – intrinsic and extrinsic – and this distinction is critical according to Dan Pink in his new book, Drive.
+But on a more basic level, what motivates us can be broken into two categories – intrinsic and extrinsic.
+This distinction is critical according to Dan Pink in his new book, Drive.

 Extrinsic is the old carrot-and-stick approach – the hope of gain and the fear of loss.
 This includes payroll and bonuses.

 Intrinsic motivators are more powerful and can be broken down into 3 categories: